alihussain03/Software-Design-And-Architecture-Specialization/DesignPatterns/README.md

       metaphor for considering structural patterns is that of pairing different kinds of foods together: flavor determines what ingredients can be mixed together to form a suitable relationship.
         - **Adapter Pattern**
+            - when you need to use an existing clas and its interfaces are not the one you need, we use Adapter pattern.
+            - The Adapter pattern is a structural design pattern that allows objects with incompatible interfaces to work together.
+It acts as a bridge between two incompatible interfaces, allowing them to work together.
+The Adapter pattern is useful when you need to use an existing class that has an interface that is not compatible with the interface that the client code expects.
+The Adapter pattern allows you to create an adapter that adapts the existing class to match the expected interface, making it compatible with the client code.
+The Adapter pattern is also useful when you need to use an existing class that has an interface that is not compatible with the interface that the client code expects.
+The Adapter pattern allows you to create an adapter that adapts the existing class to match the expected interface, making it compatible with the client code.
             - Target: The Target is the interface or abstract class that the client code expects.
 It defines the expected behavior but doesn't necessarily have an implementation.
             - Adapter: A bridge between incompatible interfaces.
 It converts the Adaptee to the Target interface,